ic1618/Microsoft-Project15-ELP/docs/howtorun.md

 > There may be warning messages, it is OK to ignore them!
 They are mainly to do with version control and future usage of some of the python libraries.

 ### For Faster-RCNN

+If you would like to change the threshold, simply go into the detect.py file and change the variable 'bbox_threshold = 0.9' to 'bbox_threshold = x.xx', the value must be between 0 and 1.

 ```
 python detect.py
 ```